Fronted Adverbials and other Pointless Jargon

 Feynman's conclusion: "I learned very early the difference between knowing the name of something, and knowing something".

 P.S.
-For those who think giving a name to something helps with learning the concept, why stop at fronted adverbials?
+For those who think something needs a name before we can learn it as a concept, why stop at fronted adverbials?
 I think next week, my child's class should be taught about "Terminal negations".
 That label will reinforce understanding of a familiar concept - not.

-* Grammar is staying with us at the moment, she's a great cook.
-And she's never heard of fronted adverbials.
+* Not to be confused with good gra'ma who is staying with us at the moment.
+She's well educated, a great cook, and has never heard of fronted adverbials.